Doing a MSc Thesis

 Prospective students should:

-• Have a solid computer science background, previous exposure to the research areas listed above (HCI, UbiComp, mHealth) or related areas.
-This means that you probably is following a master degree at DTU Compute, such as:
+• Have a solid computer science background and previous exposure to the research areas listed above (HCI, UbiComp, mHealth) or related areas.
+This means that you probably are following a master’s degree at DTU Compute, such as:

 • Have taken relevant DTU master courses on HCI, embedding programming, and software engineering, such as

-• Team up as a pair – I alway recommend a MSc. thesis to be done in a team of no more, and no less than 2 persons.
-According to the DTU regulations, however, you can be up to 4 persons.
+• Team up as a pair – I always recommend an MSc. thesis to be done in a team of no more and no less than 2 persons.
+However, according to the DTU regulations, you can be up to 4 persons.

 Supervision

 My supervision is applying a group-based supervision approach.
-You can read more about this here.
+You’ll be able to read more about this here.
 This basically means that:

 • There is a joint kick-off meeting for all students that initiates supervision.

-• Right after the kick-off meeting, we prepare the project database entry for DTU academic approval.
-This mainly states: title, description (10-20 linjes), starting date, ETCS points (normally 30), and ending date.
+• We prepare the project database entry for DTU academic approval after the kick-off meeting.
+This mainly states: the title, description (10-20 lines), starting date, ETCS points (normally 30), and ending date.

 • Then you start making the detailed project definition report including a plan for your work (see below).
 The has to be submitted to DTU within 4 weeks of the project.
 Once this is in place, you follow this plan (unless some radical problems occur).

 • All of my students meet bi-weekly for a joint supervision meeting.
-Before the meeting you prepare your progress report (see below).
-At the meeting you get supervision from me and you help each other.
-Each group have a 20 min. timeslot, so make the best out of it (i.e., be prepared).
+Before the meeting, you prepare your progress report (see below).
+At the meeting, you get supervision from me, and you help each other.
+Each group has a 20 min. timeslot, so make the best of it (i.e., be prepared).

-• You should work empirically (i.e., doing practical things like coding, analysing, running test, and evaluating applications) as well as theoretically (i.e., doing things like reading related literature, writing thesis chapters, and creating nice illustrations) throughout the entire project period.
+• You should work empirically (i.e., doing practical things like coding, analyzing, running test, and evaluating applications) and theoretically (i.e., doing things like reading related literature, writing thesis chapters, and creating nice illustrations) throughout the entire project period.
 I DO NOT recommend writing the thesis during the last week of the project…

-• You may want to consult my “The Art of Doing a PhD” page – the description here applies equally for doing a thesis project, just in a smaller scale.
+• You may want to consult my “The Art of Doing a PhD” page – the description here applies equally to doing a thesis project on a smaller scale.
 Especially the Fish model can be useful.

 • I do not review your final thesis before you submit it.
-Supervision is a strange thing; on the one hand I am supposed to supervise you and yet on the other hand I’m also the one to review and grade your thesis in the end.
-Hence, in order to see what you can do independently and to grade your work, you need to write up your thesis on your own.
+Supervision is a strange thing; on the one hand, I am supposed to supervise you, and yet, on the other hand, I’m also the one to review and grade your thesis.
+Hence, to see what you can do independently and grade your work, you need to write up your thesis independently.
 This is the tail of the fish above.

 The Project Definition Report